 End-of-life counseling involves discussing and planning for your end-of-life care, including treatment options and advanced directives.
 The plan covers end-of-life counseling for all members up to 30 visits per year.
-There is no requirement to be terminally ill, on hospice, or in the final stages of life to receive 2023 UMP Achieve 1 (SEBB) Certificate of Coverage end-of-life counseling services.
+There is no requirement to be terminally ill, on hospice, or in the final stages of life to receive end-of-life counseling services.
 End-of-life counseling associated with hospice services is paid at 100 percent after you meet your medical deductible.
-Outside of hospice, these services are paid as a medical benefit, subject to the medical deductible and coinsurance.
+Outside of hospice, these services are paid as a medical benefit, subject to your medical deductible and coinsurance.
 For more information on hospice care, see page 50.